nolafs/renaissance-website/site/content/services/_index.md

     We are proud to offer the following services via management with curated, established and trusted partners.
 ---
-From small studios to international publishers, we deliver measureable results.
+From small studios to international publishers, we deliver measurable results with no jargon.